ajthinking/TheMissingSchema/readme.md

 # the missing schema file for Laravel :wrench:
-Sometimes we just want to see a list of all tables and columns
+Sometimes we just want to see/use a list of all models and their columns

 ## Installation